Boston Theater District in Suffolk County, Massachusetts — The American Northeast (New England)

 Topics.
 This historical marker is listed in this topic list: Arts, Letters, Music.
 A significant historical date for this entry is January 19, 1809.

 Location.
 42° 21.146′ N, 71° 4.02′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 It is in the Boston Theater District.
-Marker is at the intersection of Boylston Street and Edgar Allan Poe Way, on the right when traveling east on Boylston Street.
+It is at the intersection of Boylston Street and Edgar Allan Poe Way, on the right when traveling east on Boylston Street.
 Touch for map.
 Marker is in this post office area: Boston MA 02116, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Edward A. Filene (within shouting distance of this marker); Poe Returning to Boston (within shouting distance of this marker); Gilbert Stuart (within shouting distance of this marker); 1893 (within shouting distance of this marker); Historical Development of Park Square (within shouting distance of this marker); William Billings (about 400 feet away, measured in a direct line); Wendell Phillips (about 400 feet away); Emancipation Memorial (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Edward A. Filene (within shouting distance of this marker); Poe Returning to Boston (within shouting distance of this marker); Gilbert Stuart (within shouting distance of this marker); 1893 (within shouting distance of this marker); Historical Development of Park Square (within shouting distance of this marker); William Billings (about 400 feet away, measured in a direct line); Wendell Phillips (about 400 feet away); Emancipation Memorial (about 400 feet away).
 Touch for a list and map of all markers in Boston.